joelchrono12/joelchrono12.ml/_posts/2025-12-12-desert-island-games.md

 ## Naty

-[Naty](https://burgeonlab.com) is a great friend who writes about her blogging workflow and plenty of tech shenanigangs, and she doesn't have a lot of time for gaming nowadays.
+[Naty](https://burgeonlab.com) is a great friend who writes about her blogging workflow and plenty of tech shenanigans, and she doesn't have a lot of time for gaming nowadays.
 I was still curious to know her answer to this question, and after reaching out, she ended up with probably the most obscure game of them all!

 > Given a desert‑island scenario, I’d probably escape reality by revisiting fond childhood memories by playing a rather obscure, Japan‑only release, PlayStation 1 game (I didn’t realize it was obscure until now) called [**Hermie Hopperhead: Scrap Panic**](https://en.wikipedia.org/wiki/Hermie_Hopperhead%3A_Scrap_Panic), released in 1995.
 Oh, how I love the OG grey PlayStation from back then.
 >